Tandem place choice

 Petrovac fits travelers whose route leans quieter and more southern along the coast.

 It is not just another label for the same Budva-area decision.
-It has a different pace, a different coastal feel, and a scenic continuation that belongs better with Paragliding Beauty’s Petrovac-based route.
+It has a different pace, a different coastal feel, and a scenic continuation that belongs more naturally with Paragliding Beauty’s Petrovac-based route.

 Choose Petrovac when the day should feel more coastal-scenic and less town-base practical.